 Wanna hear something funny, if you decide that you don’t like BabyBoomerPeopleMeet.com, you won’t even really be able to remove your profile completely, as the parent company still owns your pictures and information and can keep your profile up on their site as long as they like.

-Dating sites do this to make their site seem full of active members and busier than they really are.
+Dating sites do this to make their site seem full of active members and busier than they are.
 Other members will be able to view you, but they cannot send you messages.
 I don’t know that I trust a site that won’t allow me to ever leave, especially if they are also able to share my information around to other sites.

 Conclusion: Meh, Not Impressed w/ BabyBoomer People Meet

-BabyBoomerPeopleMeet.com was created to help those in a certain age range to find friendship and love, but they use shady tactics to do so.
+BabyBoomerPeopleMeet.com was created to help those in a certain age range find friendship and love, but they use shady tactics to do so.
 Allowing someone to join under the guise of the site being free is trickery, but then keeping any information that someone enters into the system as their own is even worse.

 The final straw is that BabyBoomerPeopleMeet.com is using this information to make their sites seem fun and full of members while spreading your profile around the world on their other sites that you might not want to be affiliated with.
 If you’re looking for real dates, BabyBoomerPeopleMeet.com is probably a site you want to avoid joining.

-Before I go, I’ll have you know that there are lots of other “People Meet” dating sites that you need to know about.
+Before I go, I’ll let you know that there are lots of other “People Meet” dating sites that you need to know about.
 Yes, they practice the same tactics.
 Here’s a rundown of the sites I suggest avoiding…